erikogan/reinstate-revert-revert/README.md

 # reinstate-revert-revert

 A tool for cleaning up reverted-revert git commit messages.

+## Simple Case

 It will turn

 ```
 Revert "Revert "Experiment on the flux capacitor""